 We all know we need to target the right things to get the results we want, but the last two points are much more difficult.
 Speed, velocity, quick, nimble – use whatever term you want, but in today’s landscape, if we want to play a meaningful role in the customer’s journey, we need to get going and not be afraid to fail fast.
 In my mind, being fearless is most important.

 Organizations must embrace different ways of thinking and learning fast.
 I believe most executives know there are better approaches but it can be against their organizations’ norms.
 It’s only human nature to gravitate toward the norm.
-These rules are paramount for any organization in today’s digital world, especially when it comes to testing and web optimization.
+These rules are paramount for any organization in today’s digital world, especially when it comes to A/B testing and web optimization.

 Maybe I should have paid more attention in my Art elective!